-I’ve been decluttering for years, since long before Marie Kondo, the maven of tidy homes, was a household name.
-One approach I use is to try buying only things I’ll use regularly.
+I’ve been decluttering for years, since long before Marie Kondo — the maven of tidying — was a household name.
+One approach I take is to try buying only things I’ll use regularly.

-I tested that strategy a few years ago.
+I once tested that strategy.
 My husband and I were debating whether to buy a folding table for hosting large groups.
 It was only $40.
 But would we use it enough to make it worthwhile?
 We decided we would, and we tested that assumption: Each time we used the table, I recorded the event and date on the table’s underside.

-We used the table recently and, when I tipped it on its side to add the new date I counted the uses: 14 — a whopping $2.85 per use.
+Within a couple of years, we had used it 14 times — a whopping $2.85 per use.
 This was indeed a worthwhile purchase.

 But not every purchase makes such solid economic sense — or is as easy to test.
 Following is a look at things that we commonly buy but that few of us really use much.
 Think twice before making money mistakes like these.